Residence Hall & Apartment FAQs

 The Residence Life Staff encourages you to have fun, meet other people and make the most of your Florida Tech experience.
 Living on campus can be just as educational and fulfilling as academics, and just like academics, there are rules and guidelines to campus life.
 The Florida Tech Student Handbook will serve as your “syllabus” for a safe and fulfilling collegiate experience.

-Questions regarding the contents of the Student Handbook can be directed to the Assistant Dean for Residence Life.
+Questions regarding the contents of the Student Handbook can be directed to the Assistant Director for Residence Life.